 Once you've chosen the industry you want to enter, it's time to tweak and tailor your CV.
 This is not only to show that you're interested in this field, but also to represent your skills and experience in a way that proves your suitability to the role.

-Start by updating your personal profile and owning the fact that you are changing industries and why this is a great opportunity for both you and the prospective employer.
+Start by updating your personal profile.
+Own the fact that you're changing industries and explain why this is a great opportunity for both you and the prospective employer.

-Since this new opportunity is effectively the same role with a twist, you may find you're a close match.
+Since this new opportunity is effectively the same role with a twist, you may find that you're a close match.
 But if you're not, don't panic.
-This is where you can lean on demonstrating your transferable skills, such as communication, leadership and teamwork, which are desirable in every industry.
+This is where you can lean on demonstrating your transferable skills, such as communication, leadership, and teamwork, which are desirable in every industry.

-If you find you are growing overly reliant on transferable skills on your CV, rather than industry-specific skills, you may want to opt for a functional CV instead of a chronological CV as the structure highlights your core competencies – which may be more relevant when pursuing a career in a new industry.
+If you find that you're growing overly reliant on transferable skills on your CV, rather than industry-specific skills, you may want to opt for a functional CV instead of a chronological CV as the structure highlights your core competencies – which may be more relevant when pursuing a career in a new industry.

 Show you're qualified in the interview